mhorga/mhorga.github.io/_posts/2015-08-25-ios-persistence-with-nscoder-and-nskeyedarchiver.markdown

 Let's start with an example.
 When you create a `Master-Detail` project in `Xcode` you will notice that all the date entries you create will be lost if you run the app again.
 If we look at the code inside `MasterViewController` we notice that a mutable array named __objects__ is used to store objects of the type `NSDate` every time we click the __+__ button at the right end of the navigation bar.
 So `objects` will be a proper object graph candidate for us to persist.

 When the app starts for the first time there is no file to store the array, so we first need to construct the full path.
-We can add a calculated `Swift` property to `MasterViewController` that specifies the location of a file name we choose, and then place it inside the `Documents` directory:
+Let's add a calculated `Swift` property to `MasterViewController` that specifies the location of a file name we choose, and then place it inside the `Documents` directory:

 {% highlight swift %}
 var filePath : String {